AI-and-the-Web-UOS/Search-Server/README.md

 ### Cosine Similarity for Ranking Web Search Results

-Cosine similarity is a valuable technique for ranking the results of a web search query, as the websites titles are converted into vectors using NLP-models (sent2vec).
-It measures the similarity between two vectors, providing a way to determine how closely a web page's title aligns with the user's search query.
+We rely on calculating the cosine similarity for ranking the results of a web search query, as the websites titles and the search query are converted into vectors using the [sent2vec library](https://pypi.org/project/sent2vec/) and the [distilbert-base-multilingual-cased](https://huggingface.co/distilbert-base-multilingual-cased) model.
+It measures the similarity between the two sentence vectors, providing a way to determine how closely a web page's title aligns with the user's search query.
 This is particularly effective because it considers the direction and magnitude of vectors, allowing for a more nuanced comparison.

 #### Cosine Similarity Formula